sushrutb/website/source/_posts/2019-07-10-week-10---machine-learning.md

 * If the curve is steadily decreasing, then algorithm is converging, if not adjust appropriate parameters such as learning rate.
 * You can use dynamic learning rate.
 Where learning rate becomes smaller and smaller as number of iterations increase.

+##### Online Learning
+* When new data keeps coming in.
+Streams of data instead of fixed training set.
+* Similar to stochastic gradient descent, just that training set is not fixed.

 ##### Map Reduce
+* Split data and run steps of an algorithm on separate machines.
+* Centralized server combines results.